-· Act as the central contact point for all staff and other members of the

-- school community to discuss any safeguarding concerns - Maintain a confidential recording system for safeguarding and child protection concerns - Coordinate safeguarding action for individual children.
-In the case of Children in Care, the DSL should have the details of the child's social worker and the name of the virtual school headteacher in the authority that looks after he child (with the DSL liaising closely with the designated teacher). - Liaise with other agencies and professionals in line with Working Together to Safeguard Children 2018 - Ensure that locally established referral procedures are followed as necessary - Represent, or ensure the school is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences) - Manage and monitor the school's role in any multi-agency plans for a child. - Ensure that the school complies with safer recruitment procedures as outlined in KCSIE 2018. - Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns and contactable during school based out of hours activities - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2019)
+- Act as the central contact point for all staff and other members of the school community to discuss any safeguarding concerns - Maintain a confidential recording system for safeguarding and child protection concerns - Coordinate safeguarding action for individual children.
+When supporting children with a social worker or Looked after Children, the DSL should have the details of the child's social worker and the name of the virtual school headteacher in the authority that looks after he child (with the DSL liaising closely with the designated teacher). - Liaise with other agencies and professionals in line with KCSIE 2020 and WTSC 2018 - Ensure that locally established procedures as put in place by the three safeguarding partners (KSCMP), including referrals, are followed, as necessary. - Represent, or ensure the school is appropriately represented at multi-agency safeguarding meetings (including Child Protection conferences) - o Manage and monitor the school/college role in any multi-agency plan for a child. - Be available during term time (during school/college hours) for staff in the school/college to discuss any safeguarding concerns. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a